cs123tas/labs/lab07/README.md

 ```
-● The “ <x, y or z>-axis ” buttons position the cameraso that it is located two units along
+● The “ <x, y or z>-axis ” buttons position the camera so that it is located two units along
       the <x, y or z> axis, pointing towards the origin.
-● The “ Axonometric ” button positions the camera suchthat it is located at the point (2,
+● The “ Axonometric ” button positions the camera such that it is located at the point (2,
       2, 2) and is pointing towards the origin.
-● The “ FOV ” slider adjusts the camera’s field of viewby setting the height angle.
+● The “ FOV ” slider adjusts the camera’s field of view by setting the height angle.
-● The “ Near ” and “ Far ” sliders set the locations ofthe near and far clipping planes.
+● The “ Near ” and “ Far ” sliders set the locations of the near and far clipping planes.
-● Finally, the “ Aspect ratio ” label reflects the aspectratio of the rendered image, which
+● Finally, the “ Aspect ratio ” label reflects the aspect ratio of the rendered image, which
       can be adjusted by resizing the window.
 ```
 ### OpenGL Mathematics (GLM)